 Sprawling Tokyo made up of its daringly different neighbourhoods may be one of the planet’s most densely populated destinations but it is also one of the world’s cleanest cities.
 In fact, Tokyo is a place where recycling is so respected that they have almost turned it into an art form.

 Whereas Japan’s ancient capital, Kyoto is considered by many to be the cultural heart of Japan.
 This exceptionally historic city is probably what appears in your mind’s eye when you conjure up images of Japan and see wonderful colourful Shinto shrines, gorgeous, graceful Geisha girls, and of course Buddhist temples in the City of a Thousand Shrines.

 So while it is blatantly obvious that both Tokyo and Kyoto have abundant charms, what happens if you’re on a pretty tight schedule?
-Over to our guest bloggers, Ellie and Riki from Steady As We Roam, who had 10 days to divide between Tokyo and Japan.
+Over to our guest bloggers, Ellie and Riki from Steady As We Roam, who had 10 days to divide between Tokyo and Kyoto.

 Words by Ellie, photos by both Ellie & Riki, of Steady As We Roam

 During our 10 days in Japan, we split our time between Tokyo and Kyoto.
 While there are undoubtedly countless other cities and towns worth visiting throughout the country, these locations gave us an opportunity to explore two very different sides of Japanese culture: the new and the old.
 A Japanese starter pack, if you will.

 In Tokyo, we focused our time on the modern and forward-thinking side of Japan.
 We visited chaotic arcades that were a sharp contrast from the surprisingly calm and quiet streets of the city.
 In one, we played a virtual reality game that was so real I had to keep reminding myself that the monsters “attacking” me couldn’t really touch me.